robsyc/ld-mcp/README.md

 | **PROV** | PROV Primer, Data Model, Ontology | `prov:` |
 | **TIME** | OWL-Time | `time:` |

+See the `index.yaml` file for the full list of specifications and namespaces.
+Please feel free to submit a PR to add more specifications, parsers and namespaces.

 ## Quick Start

 ### Option 1: FastMCP Cloud (Recommended)